Ian Watkins: Career

 As teenagers, Lewis, Gaze and Watkins' mutual enjoyment of rock and metal music strengthened their friendship.
 In 1991, they formed Aftermath, a thrash metal band that played in a shed in Watkins' garden.
-Having abandoned Aftermath, which made two live appearances in its lifespan of two years, Watkins and Lee Gaze decided to form a new band called Fleshbind, based on their American hardcore punk influences, for whom Watkins played drums.
-The band played several shows, including one supporting Feeder in London, but the group disbanded after its singer left.
+Having abandoned Aftermath, which made two live appearances in its lifespan of two years, Watkins and Lee Gaze formed a new band, Fleshbind, based on their American hardcore punk influences, for whom Watkins played drums.
+The band played several shows, including one supporting Feeder in London, but disbanded after its singer left.
 After Watkins' request to move to vocals in Fleshbind was denied, he and Gaze left and formed "Lozt Prophetz" as a more "back to basics" band.

-Watkins was concurrently the drummer for a hardcore band called Public Disturbance from 1995, which also featured Lewis.
+Watkins was concurrently the drummer for a beatdown hardcore band called Public Disturbance from 1995, which also featured Lewis.
 Lozt Prophetz made their live debut in May 1997 alongside Public Disturbance, with Watkins as the lead vocalist.
-In 1998, Watkins left Public Disturbance to concentrate on the newly named Lostprophets.
+In 1998, Public Disturbance released their debut album Victim of Circumstance on Days of Fury Records, which features drumming by Watkins.
+Later that year, he left Public Disturbance to concentrate on the newly named Lostprophets.

 In a 2002 interview, following the release of Lostprophets' debut album The Fake Sound of Progress, Watkins cited the band's concert at the Cardiff Coal Exchange in December 2001 as a crucial moment in their timeline, stating: "It was incredible.
 Everybody who's been around on the scene knows who we are and it was nice to have that kind of recognition."

 In 2003, Watkins was featured on the Hoobastank song "Out of Control" along with Richard James Oliver, who was by then a member of Lostprophets.